mmikkel/CacheFlag-Craft3/README.md

 ## Upgrading from Craft 2

-**Since v.
-1.2.0, Cache Flag will attempt to automatically migrate flags from the old `templatecaches_flagged` database table after installation (or, after upgrading from an earlier version of Cache Flag for Craft 3).**
+Cache Flag will attempt to automatically migrate flags from the old `templatecaches_flagged` Craft 2 database table after installation (or, after upgrading from an earlier version of Cache Flag for Craft 3).**

 The migration only runs if

 1. The old Craft 2 database table `templatecaches_flagged` is still in the database
-2. There are no flags currently in the Craft 3 database table (`cacheflag_flags`)
+2. The new Craft 3 database table (`cacheflag_flags`) has no rows

 After the migration has completed, make sure that all flags have carried over.
 Any missing flags will have to be manually entered in Cache Flag's CP section (this can happen if there isn't parity between element source IDs in the Craft 2/3 database tables).